 MacKay and Frederick write in the book about the difficulty tracing the complete provenance of the seer stones.
 They explain we only know for certain of the location of one of Joseph’s main seer stones, namely the brown stone which is in the possession of the church as part of the First Presidency’s collection.
 The white stone is likely part of the same collection though we do not know for sure.
 Additionally, the Nephite stones were taken from Joseph by the angel Moroni.

 Can we look at any of the seer stones?

-The LDS Church released photographs of the brown stone in connection with the publication of the Joseph Smith Papers volume “Revelations and Translations, Volume 3, Parts 1 and 2: Printer’s Manuscript of the Book of Mormon.”
-These pictures can be seen online in association with this article, as well as in the October 2015 Ensign‘s “Joseph the Seer” and in hard copies of the Joseph Smith Papers book, “Revelations and Translations, Volume 3, Part 1: Printer’s Manuscript of the Book of Mormon, 1 Nephi-Alma 35.”
+The Church of Jesus Christ of Latter-day Saints released photographs of the brown stone in connection with the publication of the Joseph Smith Papers volume “Revelations and Translations, Volume 3, Parts 1 and 2: Printer’s Manuscript of the Book of Mormon.”
+These pictures can be seen online in association with this article, as well as in the October 2015 Ensign’s “Joseph the Seer” and in hard copies of the Joseph Smith Papers book, “Revelations and Translations, Volume 3, Part 1: Printer’s Manuscript of the Book of Mormon, 1 Nephi-Alma 35.”

 Seer stones seem strange, are they?

 Seer stones were associated with prophetic work in the days of Joseph, but seem quite peculiar to many today.

 “They are very strange,” Frederick said.
 “But that’s because in 2016 as a society we’ve erected a pretty firm barrier between the natural world and the supernatural world, between the scientific world and the religious world.”

 Frederick concluded that “it’s strange to think that many of the events surrounding the coming forth of the Book of Mormon that cause faith crises for some Latter-day Saints today, such as angelic visitations, scripture written on plates of gold or English words appearing on stones, had largely the opposite effect for 19th-century converts.”